aaronburmeister/mod-1-project/README.md

 You must have ruby installed to run this program.
 Download the code from here.
 In the command line, navigate to the directory where you put the code.
-Type ‘ruby runner.rb’ in the command line.
+Type `ruby runner.rb` in the command line.

 ![](gifs/Startup.gif)